 - Execution: All resources are allocated, personnel put into place, and the plan is put into motion.

 - Control & Monitoring: While similar to execution, this is the phase that keeps the project moving forward despite potential obstacles.

 - Closure: Here, the project closes with all the pieces of the plan fully completed.

-There are two major activities that take place during this step, the creation of the business case document to justify the project and a feasibility study to ensure that the timeline, costs, and goals are set.
+Two major activities take place during this step, the creation of the business case document to justify the project and a feasibility study to ensure that the timeline, costs, and goals are set.
 If the project is deemed unjustifiable, too expensive, or too time-consuming, it can be abandoned with little cost at this point.

-Here, the team puts together a plan that will guide them to financing, obtaining resources, getting the right materials, and allocating human resources to the completion of the project.
-The creation of the plan will also anticipate potential risk and communicate to stakeholders the benefits of completing the project.
+Here, the team puts together a plan that will guide them to financing, obtaining resources, getting the right materials, cost management of a project, planning the project quality, and allocating human resources to the completion of the project.
+The creation of the plan will also anticipate potential risks and communicate to stakeholders the benefits of completing the project.

-This is the phase which most people can see the project management at work.
+This is the phase in which most people can see business project management at work.
 The activities start with completing each step of the plan in order.
 Team leaders will guide the employees in the execution of the plan and start the next step only when ready.

 Here, the activities are focused on preventing or at least limiting outside factors that may slow down a project.
-For example, when constructing a building factors such as weather, delays in getting supplies, or a slowing down of the work-rate is addressed as quickly as possible.
+For example, when constructing a building factors such as weather, delays in getting supplies, or a slowing down of the work rate are addressed as quickly as possible.

 At this step, the activities focus on completing each step of the plan.
 This means evaluating the current state of the project, addressing any concerns, and bringing it to a close.
 Evaluation and documentation are critical.

 Project Management Phases in Agile and Prince 2